deathcap/nodeachrome/README.md

 and/or [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 Unlike websites, Chrome extensions are not necessarily bound by the Same-Origin Policy on network requests.
-Nodeachrome's `manifest.json` specifies permissions `http://*/`, `https://*/`, so it should be able to access third-party websites like the NPM registry server.
-TODO: however, this is currently broken due to https://github.com/deathcap/nodeachrome/issues/7
+Nodeachrome's `manifest.json` specifies permissions `http://*/`, `https://*/`, so it can access third-party websites like the NPM registry server.
+Sandboxes do not have this privilege, so the window.fetch API is proxied to the kernel fetch API to retain this privilege.
+This allows the NPM registry client to function, example:

+    npm_cli(['/bin/node', 'npm', 'view', 'ucfirst'])

 ### other